amitshekhariitbhu/RxJava2-Android-Samples/README.md

 * FLATMAP
 * and much more.

-You will be learning how to use CompositeDisposable as CompositeSubscription and Subscription has been removed.
+How to use CompositeDisposable as CompositeSubscription and Subscription have been removed.

+How to use Function as Func1 has been removed.

+How to use BiFunction as Func2 has been removed.

 # Quick Look on few changes done in RxJava2 over RxJava1